openstack-infra/zuul/doc/source/zuul.rst

   Boolean value (``true`` or ``false``) that indicates whatever a job is voting or not.
 Default: ``true``.

+**attempts (optional)**
+  Number of attempts zuul will launch a job.
+Once reached, zuul will report RETRY_LIMIT as the job result.
+  Defaults to 3.

 **tags (optional)**
   A list of arbitrary strings which will be associated with the job.
   Can be used by the parameter-function to alter behavior based on